Python Lecture 04 - Class Internals and Descriptors

 Descriptors

-Now that we understand how bound methods work, let's look at the more fundamental mechanism behind them.
-Descriptors are lesser-known but one of Python's most powerful features.
+Now that we understand bound methods, let's look at the mechanism behind them.
+Descriptors are lesser-known but incredibly powerful.

 What is a Descriptor?

-A Descriptor is an object that controls attribute access.
+A Descriptor is an object that controls how attributes are accessed.

 class Descriptor: